zulip/zulip/docs/contributing/commit-discipline.md

   [imperative](https://en.wikipedia.org/wiki/Imperative_mood) verb, e.g.
   "fix", "add", "change", "rename", etc.
 - Use proper capitalization and punctuation.
+- Avoid abbreviations and acronyms.
-- Be concise, without abbreviations, acronyms, or unnecessary details.
-For example, "Change X and update tests/docs." would be better written as just "Change X."; as discussed above, every commit is expected to update to tests and documentation.
+- Be concise, and don't include unnecessary details.
+For example, "Change X and update tests/docs," would be better written as just, "Change X," since (as discussed above) _every_ commit is expected to update tests and documentation as needed.
-- Be readable to a reader familiar with Zulip's code base, but who hasn't been involved with the project in question.
+- Make it readable to someone who is familiar with Zulip's code base, but hasn't been involved with the effort you're working on.
 - Use no more than 76 characters for the entire commit summary (parts 1 and 2).

 ### Examples of good commit summaries